it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 My name is Mariusz Postół and I am representing the Institute of Information Technology Lodz University of Technology.
 It is my pleasure to present my and Piotr Szymczak research work related to Object-Oriented Internet and Cloud services integration focusing on the generic architecture that is proposed to implement and deploy this interoperability scenario.

-### Agenda

-#### Slide 2

-- Topic 1
-- Topic 2

-#### Notes 2

-To keep your attention let me present the agenda for my presentation.
-At the very beginning, let's describe the scope of my research.
-I am going to talk about highly distributed industrial processes.
-It is very broad application domain that includes but it is not limited to Industrial Internet of Things and smart factory concepts.
-There is no doubts that nowadays systems like that must be designed and deployed considering multivanom environment.
-It makes standardization especially important.

-____
- smart factory Talking about M2M communication I will try to point out the most important in my opinion features of this application domain.

-Because the Industry 4.0, IoT, and in general cyber-physical developed based on the M2M may bother with the problems related to:

-- traffic asymmetry
-- data holder mobility
-- Multi-vendor environment

-I will investigate the possibility to engage the Reactive Communication instead of Interactive communication.

-To make my proposals adaptable by end-users I will propose details making the presented abstract model a foundation for further development in this respect.
-____

 ### Industrial highly distributed applications - human role

 #### Slide 20